ibm-cloud-docs/devsecops/devsecops-tutorial.md

 ![DevSecOps API key](images/devsecops-ci-api-key-full-access.png){: caption="DevSecOps API key" caption-side="bottom"}

 Using the API key that is either created, retrieved from a vault, or manually entered the following fields load automatically if the API key has sufficient access.
-If the API key is valid, the Container registry region and namespace Cluster region, name, namespace and Resource group will be automatically populated.
-You may change any of these fields to match your configuration if needed.
+If the API key is valid, the Container registry region and namespace Cluster region, name, namespace, and resource group are automatically populated.
+You can change any of these fields to match your configuration if needed.

 ![DevSecOps deployment target](images/devsecops-ci-deployment-target.png){: caption="DevSecOps deployment target" caption-side="bottom"}

 ### Image Signing
 {: #devsecops-ci-tool-integration-image-signing}

-Any images built by this toolchain and recorded in the inventory must be signed before they can be deployed to production.
+Any images that are built by this toolchain and recorded in the inventory must be signed before they can be deployed to production.
 The pipeline uses [Skopeo](https://github.com/containers/skopeo) as default tool to provide Image signing capability.
 You can use an existing GPG Key or create a new [GPG Key Pair](/docs/devsecops?topic=devsecops-devsecops-image-signing).

 Ensure that the key follows the appropriate encoding as required by the chosen tool to store secrets.
 {: note}